 - Heavy kettlebell swings—power-dominant

 - Pull up variant—strength-dominant

 - Goblet squat—as an active recovery/movement drill

 - Power ball slam—power endurance/safe power (low weight of 3-10kg as appropriate)

 During the rest period, have your athlete practice diaphragmatic breathing.
 Help your client to own their breathing so they can speed up their recoverability.

-Thanks to Pete Mardsen, SFG II, for shooting the circuit training footage.
+Thanks to Pete Mardsen, former SFG II, for shooting the circuit training footage.